DavidPeicho/algorep/README.md

 ## Design Goals

 The library tries to be as much typed as it can!
+It also handles a single and an element the same way! this will avoid you to make specific cases in you code!

 The library is conceived to let the compiler make as much static check as it can, before the data are actually sent over the network.